KrFedak/AdventureWorks/README.md

 *   **Australia (Efficiency Model):** Australia is the most efficient market, producing high revenue with only half the customer base of the USA.
 This high-loyalty model should be the benchmark for other regions.

-## 3. Customer Retention & Growth

-**Question:** How effective is our customer conversion and Revenue per Member?

-*   **The Retention Gap:** While acquisition is high, new growth is outpacing loyalty.
-This has caused the average Revenue per Member to drop as the database grows without repeat purchases.

-*   **The 5% Rule:** Improving retention for our 18,000+ members by just 5% is more profitable than aggressive expansion into new markets.

-*  **Recommendation:** Launch a "Welcome Back" program and loyalty rewards to re-engage inactive members.